PhD in Economics

 Each student must prepare a research paper toward the end of the second year and the following summer.
 By April 1 of the second year, the student must ask a faculty member to serve as an advisor on this paper, have this faculty member agree to serve in this manner, and inform the Director of Graduate Studies of the topic of the paper and the advisor’s name.
 The second-year paper should be submitted by October 1 of the third year.
 By October 15, the faculty advisor must provide (i) a grade for the paper and (ii) a brief written evaluation of the paper.
 A student must receive a passing grade on the research paper.

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
 A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.

 For more detailed information about the MA in Political Economy and PhD requirements, please visit the department’s website.

 A student who exits the PhD program in Economics and wishes to earn an MA must fulfill all the requirements of the MA degree.
 Passed PhD courses can be counted as equivalent to appropriate MA core and elective courses, and performance in the PhD qualifying exams, meeting a prescribed standard, will count for the MA comprehensive exam.
-Details are set out in the graduate program rules published by the Department of Economics.
+Details are available here.